Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Phone number and email address.
-LinkedIn profile
+Contact Information: Phone number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021

 - Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior